ShreejaSharma/didactic-potato/README.md

 # didactic-potato
-Electricity theft detection using ANN
+Electricity theft detection using ANN and Random Forest